hatembentayeb/devops-articles/ckjh6o7m50cyih4s1ezwb3xfp.md

 *   The **docs** folder contains the structure of your documentation, it contains subfolders and markdown files.
 *   The **mkdocs.yml** file defines the configuration of the generated site.

-Let's test the installation by running this command : `mkdocs serve` .
+Let's test the installation by running this command: `mkdocs serve`.
 The site will be accessible on [http://locahost:8000](http://locahost:8000) and you should see the initial look of the docs.

 # Setting up the CI/CD

 let’s enable le CI/CD to automate the build and the deployment of the docs.
-Notice that GitLab offers a feature called `gitlab pages` that can serve for free a static resource (HTML, js, CSS).
+Notice that GitLab offers a feature called `GitLab pages` that can serve for free a static resource (HTML, js, CSS).
 The repo path is converted to an URL to your docs.

 ## Create the CI/CD file